 5. You will be keeping all the items for personal use and will not sell or hire out or give them away for at least 12 months after importing.

 6. If you qualify then you cannot import your personal effects and household item earlier than 6 months before your arrival or later than 12 months after your arrival.

 Your submission should be done as soon as possible prior to your shipment’s arrival into the UK, we will support you with this application but overall this is your responsibility, this is what you need to do:

 1. Completed ToR01 form

 Complete the “For Transfer of Residence to UK” form by clicking on the link below: https://www.gov.uk/guidance/application-for-transfer-of-residence-relief-tor1.

 You will need to complete and submit the form online directly to HMRC for a decision as to whether you qualify for a duty-free entry.

 Additional documents are required by HMRC to be submitted with your ToR application:

 b.
-Two copies of your inventory form.
+Your inventory form.

 c.
 Proof of registration, this document should show you’ve taken up residence in the UK.
 You may also send some other, comparable document which provides reasonable evidence which shows you’re going to live in the UK, for example: